Ram Tahal Choudhary: Career

 He was chief of Gram panchayat in Kuchchu village in Ormanjhi.
 Then he was elected to Bihar legislative assembly from 1969 to 1971 and 1972 to 1977.
 Then he was head of gram panchayat of Ormanjhi from 1977 to 1996.
 Then he became president of Bharatiya Janata party in Ranchi in 1988.
 In 1991 and 1996, he became a member of Parliament of Lok Sabha for two terms.
 Then he re-elected to Lok Sabha in 1988 and again in 1999.
 In 2014, he was again elected to the Lok Sabha.

 Philanthropy

 Choudhary has established many educational institutions in Ranchi.
 He established Ram Tahal Choudhary High School in 1978 at Buti Ranchi.
 This school is affiliated to CBSE, Delhi and comes under CBSE, Patna zone.
 He established Ram Tahal Choudhary Institute of Technology in 2008 and is affiliated from Ranchi University and is approved by All India Council of Technical Education.
 He also established Ram Tahal Choudhary B.Ed College and is affiliated from Ranchi University.

 Ram Tahal Choudhary High School

 Ram Tahal Choudhary High School is a school established in 1978 by Ram Tahal Choudhary in Buti Ranchi.
 This school is affiliated to CBSE, Delhi and comes under CBSE, Patna zone.

 Ram Tahal Choudhary Institute of Technology

 Ram Tahal Choudhary Institute of Technology was established in 2008.
-It is affiliated with Ranchi University and is approved by th eAll India Council of Technical Education.
+It is affiliated with Ranchi University and is approved by the All India Council of Technical Education.